patilgauri11/Titanic-Disaster-On-kaggle/README.md

 # Titanic-Disaster-on-Kaggle
-In This project I have used python for prediction tiitanic dataset.
+In This project I have used machine learning algorithm for the prediction tiitanic survival rate.